-This year's consolidated gross revenues of P9.2 billion was higher from last year's revenue of P8.3 billion due to gain on sale of investment in AGP of P2.2 billion and higher revenues of the resorts and the wire manufacturing operations.
+This year's consolidated gross revenues of P3.5 billion was lower from last year's revenue of P5.5 billion.
+Revenue in the first quarter of 2022 includes nonrecurring gain on sale of investment in AGP of P2.2 billion.
+Higher gain on increase in market value of FVPL investments by P256.0 million and increased dividend and interest income were registered in the first quarter of 2023.
+Lower sales of PDP was offset by significant increase in revenues of the resort subsidiary.